The64thGamer/cheeseepedia/content/photos/isfgqkqnx8m-jftml0ovavif.md

 categories = []
-pages = ["Daniel and The Dixie Diggers (Rusutsu Resort)"] startDate = "" description = "The Dixie Diggers as it ran in 2011."
+pages = ["Daniel and The Dixie Diggers (Rusutsu Resort)"] startDate = ""
 +++
+The Dixie Diggers as it ran in 2011.